officiallyslim/kor/src/facts/island_fact/facts_list.md

 58. There was a bug that caused rarer tiers of fish to appear significantly less often and even making them uncatchable.
 This was fixed on [October 22, 2022](https://robloxislands.fandom.com/wiki/October_22,_2022).
 60. Koi is the only un-sellable item in Islands.
 61. Before [May 20, 2022](https://robloxislands.fandom.com/wiki/May_20,_2022), the steel ingot used the same crafting recipe as the [steel rod](https://robloxislands.fandom.com/wiki/Steel_Rod) before [September 18, 2020](https://robloxislands.fandom.com/wiki/September_18,_2020).
+62. It is possible to "fly" on some mobs such as the [buffalkor](https://robloxislands.fandom.com/wiki/Buffalkor) or [skorps](https://robloxislands.fandom.com/wiki/Skorp) by jumping on one and continuously attacking it.
+This is due to the combination of the rageblade's knockback and fast attack speed and the mobs' large hitbox.
+63. The old model of the rageblade resembles a [katana](https://robloxislands.fandom.comhttp://en.wikipedia.org/wiki/Katana), a type of sword from ancient [Japan](https://robloxislands.fandom.comhttp://en.wikipedia.org/wiki/Japan).
+64. The in-game description for the rageblade is a quote by [Mario Andretti](https://robloxislands.fandom.comhttp://en.wikipedia.org/wiki/Mario_Andretti), an Italian racer.
+65. Prior to [November 11, 2022](https://robloxislands.fandom.com/wiki/November_11,_2022), the rageblade was the second-fastest [weapon](https://robloxislands.fandom.com/wiki/Weapon), the fastest being the [lightning scepter](https://robloxislands.fandom.com/wiki/Lightning_Scepter).
+66. This was the second weapon to have an ability, the first being the [azarathian longbow](https://robloxislands.fandom.com/wiki/Azarathian_Longbow).
+67. The rageblade model is equivalent to the [Rageblade](https://robloxislands.fandom.comhttps://robloxbedwars.fandom.com/wiki/Rageblade) model in [BedWars](https://robloxislands.fandom.comhttps://robloxbedwars.fandom.com/wiki/BedWars_Wiki).